talesluna/rust-printers/README.md

 Printers is a simple lib to call printers apis for unix *(cups)* and windows *(winspool)* systems.

-Printer can provide a list of printers available on system and send print jobs to theirs
+Printers can provide a list of printers available on the system and send print jobs to them

 ## Behavior